 It’s our hope that children with cancer maintain a relationship with their regular pediatrician during cancer treatment.
 These children still get the usual childhood illnesses, which in most cases would be treated by their pediatrician.
 Keeping your pediatrician informed of what’s going on during treatment will help them help your family and your child as you make the transition back to normal life after treatment.

-If there are other children in the family, a visit to the pediatrician not only means visits to the doctor when they are sick, but check-ups when they are well, too.
+If there are other children in the family, a visit to the pediatrician not only means visits to the doctor when they’re sick, but check-ups when they’re well, too.
 Some children enjoy these visits.
-The visits also remind children who had cancer that they are “regular kids” and give them a common connection with their brothers and sisters.
+The visits also remind children who had cancer that they’re “regular kids” and give them a common connection with their brothers and sisters.

 Getting back to normal

-During a child’s treatment, the goal is to keep life as normal as possible, but this is often hard to do.
+During a child’s treatment, the goal is to keep life as normal as possible, but this can be hard to do.
 The effects of chemo, trips to the hospital or clinic, and disruptions of family routines can make a family forget what “normal” used to be.

 So how do you, your child, and your family get back to a normal life?
 The staff at your treatment center can be a big help in transitioning from active treatment to being done with treatment.
 Aware that treatment is often seen as a safety net, staff can reassure parents and patients that their feelings of insecurity, fear, and uncertainty are understandable and normal.
 Many people go through these emotions when active treatment ends.

 While friends and family are congratulating you on your freedom from chemo drugs and trips to the hospital, you and your child may be feeling more and more insecure and lost.
-You may miss the routine contact with the health care team that you’ve grown used to.
-Talk to your health care team about your concerns.
+You may miss the routine contact with the cancer care team that you’ve grown used to.
+Talk to your cancer care team about your concerns.
 Learn what to expect and what you can do about it.
 Get answers to your questions and complete information.
 Some concerns that you may want to ask about are:

 - Your child’s follow-up plan